Solving Linear Inverse Problems using Higher-Order Annealed Langevin Diffusion: Introduction

 {\bf Contributions.} Given the better non-asymptotic convergence rate of higher-order Langevin dynamics and the benefits of using a pre-conditioning matrix, we propose a general framework to solve linear inverse problems using an annealed version of both the \emph{underdamped} and \emph{third-order} dynamics that allows the incorporation of a pre-conditioning matrix.
 Thus, we seek a framework that strikes a balance between state-of-the-art performance and low-running time complexity.
 As far as we know, this is the first time a pre-conditioned third-order Langevin diffusion is proposed.
 We show that both modified dynamics are well-defined and have the same unique invariant distribution as the classic dynamics.
 The proposed framework allows the inclusion of both statistical and/or learning-based prior information.
-Our contributions are three-fold:\\ 1) We propose a general framework for solving linear inverse problems based on \emph{annealed higher-order Langevin dynamics} with pre-conditioning matrix, allowing us to reduce the computational complexity compared to the {overdamped} (first-order) case, and we prove that the modified continuous-time dynamics have the same unique invariant distribution as the non-conditioned counterparts\\ 2) We analyze the behavior of our proposed dynamics using different discretization schemes based on the splitting operator technique.\\ 3) Through numerical experiments, we analyze our proposed framework on two different problems, MIMO symbol detection and channel estimation, and demonstrate that both dynamics achieve a better performance than the overdamped case, which is state-of-the-art in both problems, with lower complexity in terms of running time.
+Our contributions are three-fold:\\ 1) We propose a general framework for solving linear inverse problems based on \emph{annealed higher-order Langevin dynamics} with pre-conditioning matrix, allowing us to reduce the computational complexity compared to the {overdamped} (first-order) case, and we prove that the modified continuous-time dynamics have the same unique invariant distribution as the non-conditioned counterparts\\ 2) We analyze the behavior of our proposed dynamics using different discretization schemes based on the splitting operator technique.\\ 3) Through numerical experiments, we analyze our proposed framework in several downstream tasks, namely MIMO symbol detection and channel estimation, and Gaussian deblurring, inpainting, and super-resolution.
+We demonstrate that both dynamics achieve a better performance than the overdamped case, with lower complexity in terms of running time, and also outperform different baseline methods.

 {\bf Paper outline.} In Section~\ref{sec:problem_formulation}, we present the system model and the problem formulation.
 In Section~\ref{sec:CLD}, we briefly introduce the continuous-time ULD and GLE.
 In Section~\ref{sec:pre-cond}, we introduce modifications of both continuous-time dynamics to allow the use of a pre-condition matrix, and we show that both dynamics preserve the invariant distribution of their classical counterparts.
 Then, we introduce numerical discretization schemes and the algorithms used for sampling from the posterior distribution.
 In Section~\ref{sec:numerical_experiments}, we demonstrate the gains in performance and complexity of our proposed method through numerical experimentation.
 Finally, Section~\ref{sec:conclusions} wraps up the paper and discusses possible future work.